Skip to content

 General Competences

-- Search for, analysis and synthesis of data and information, with the use of the necessary technology.
+• Search, analysis and synthesis of data and information, using the necessary technologies

 3. Syllabus